 Statement of Economic Interests

 Changes to the questions on the SEI form were passed by our State Legislature and became effective January 1, 2022.
-Please make sure you are using the form that says it is "revised for 2022."
+Please make sure you are using the form that says it is "revised for 2022" or "revised in 2022."
 We recommend that you consult the definitions of terms (below) and the other information on this page before you complete the form.

 According to Illinois Statute 5 ILCS 420/4, certain individuals are required to file a Statement of Economic Interests (SEI) with the Office of the County Clerk by May 1st of each year.
 Who must file to the County Clerk? (statute)

 Annual filing for individuals begins in March.
 Feel free to begin filing online - instructions follow directly below.
-An e-mail will go out soon.
 The annual filing deadline is May 1.
 If you have questions about filing online, contact Jeannette Mead at (309) 888-4098 or call our general number of (309) 888-5190.
 To save taxpayer dollars, we encourage you to file online.

 Online Filing instructions: 1.
 Create an account 2.
 File your SEI online 1.
 You may create an account at any time.
 2. You may file your SEI annually after February 1 of the year.
 Be aware that if you have multiple local government positions, you need file only once annually to the County Clerk (this does not include any candidate filings or positions that require you to file to the Secretary of State).
 You will be asked on the form to list any additional positions in other units of government.
 Consult your legal counsel if you have questions.
 Filers who have been newly-elected or appointed may feel free to set up an account and file online.

-Paper Filing (Note: this is not online filing): Statement of Economic Interests (SEI) form - Revised for 2022 and later years.
+Paper Filing (Note: this is not online filing): Statement of Economic Interests (SEI) form for those currently in a position - Revised for 2022 and later years.
 Print form and complete legibly or fill in electronically, print and mail.
 Read the instructions and questions carefully, as the form has changed substantially.
 Don't leave Question #3 blank; its answer space is at the top of page two.
 Discard any old forms.

 You are encouraged to click on the helpful definitions of terms below.
 These definitions are found at the beginning of the Illinois Governmental Ethics Act (Full text of current statute).